Bingle-Proxy/Application-Android/README.md

 ## Info

-How to unblock all websites now even If you believe you can’t or don’t know how!

-If you want to start browsing blocked websites in your country, but you don’t know how, here’s some good news:

 Bingle Proxy is an online proxy browser app for Android.
 It can unblock websites, change your IP and keep you anonymous online.

 ## Installation